dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Power Paw Green.md

 An ancient token made from a shining green metal.
 According to legend, it can increase your luck.

+item_can_sell: False

+item_mews_value: 0

+item_mole_cash_value: 0

-raritiy: Legendary
+item_rarity: Legendary

-sell value: 0 Mews
+item_sorting_priority: 0

+item_uid: Power Paw Green

 # shops selling Power Paw (Green):

 coco_festival_shop_name sells it for 18 festival tokens.

   can buy it when meeting conditions:

-filter_autumn = True

-filter_spring = True

-filter_summer = True

-filter_winter = True
+    - it is autumn

+    - it is spring

+    - it is summer

+    - it is winter